USPS Label Printer

 9. Brady BMP41 Printer

-The Brady Printer is a handheld printer designed to print multi-line labels.
-It has a QWERTY keyboard, a backlit LCD that lets you see what you are printing, and prints text in a single color.
+The Brady printer is a handheld printer that prints multi-line labels.
+It has a keyboard, a backlit liquid crystal display or LCD that lets you see what you are printing, and prints text in a single color.
 This printer is also rechargeable.

 10. Nemonic Label & Sticky Notes Printer